Longmores Rural Roundtable – Promotion Agreements

 • Posted

-Rachael Spalton and Victoria Sandberg of Longmores Solicitors’ Commercial Property team recently held a “Rural Roundtable” with fellow professionals to discuss Promotion Agreements.
+Rachael Spalton of Longmores Solicitors’ Commercial Property team recently held a “Rural Roundtable” with fellow professionals to discuss Promotion Agreements.
 Promotion Agreements are a relatively new way of dealing with land, so it was very useful to discuss with surveyors and accountants the various ways of structuring such agreements, and particular issues to consider.

 The roundtable commenced with a discussion about the need to involve a surveyor at an early stage in the negotiations.
 The following reasons were cited as to why a surveyor should be appointed by a landowner who has received a direct approach from a promoter/developer: